panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 array.map(number => { 'number': number });
 ```

-JavaScript considers the curly braces as a code block, rather than an object literal.
+JavaScript considers the curly braces a code block, rather than an object literal.

-This problem is solved when the object literal is wrapped into parentheses:
+Wrapping the object literal into a pair of parentheses solves the problem:

 ```javascript
 const array = [1, 2, 3];